P1kus/JsProductToWooCart/README.md

 # License

-This product is under MIT License
+This product is released under MIT License